-

 Yes.
 Most written employment agreements contain a clause expressly setting out the employee’s obligations in respect of confidential information following termination.

 In the absence of a contractual provision, an implied duty not to disclose confidential information survives the termination of an employment agreement, but in a restricted form.
-Information which is of a sufficiently high degree of confidentiality as to amount to a trade secret will be subject to an ongoing duty not to use or disclose the information.
+An employee who has been privy to and maintains (via memory or otherwise) information which is of a sufficiently high degree of confidentiality as to amount to a trade secret will be subject to an ongoing duty not to use or disclose the information.

 The determination of what constitutes a trade secret is determined on a case-by-case basis having regard to the nature of the employment, the nature of the information, whether the employer impressed upon the employee the confidential nature of the information, and whether the relevant information is easily isolated from other information which the employee is free to use.